Tyler Light

 Tyler Light (born c.
 1990) is an American professional golfer.

 High school and college career

 Light was born in Massillon, Ohio.
 He competed at Perry High School and then Malone University.

 Professional career

-Light competed on the PGA Tour Canada in 2015, where he made three cuts in eleven starts.
+Light competed on PGA Tour Canada in 2015, where he made three cuts in eleven starts.

 At the 2017 U.S. Open, he made the cut on the line at one over.
 It is the second consecutive year, and the second time overall, that a former Malone University golfer competed in the U.S. Open.

 Outside golf

 To financially support his golf career, Light works at United Parcel Service.